Nan-Shen/find-political-donors/README.md

 # Dependencies and Run instructions

-Only tested on python 2.7 default packages.
+Only tested on python 2.7.
+Packages required: sys, os, datetime, numpy.

 This script checks existence of output files to avoid overwrite.
 Please remove previous outputs or change their names before run this script.

 ## Test details(Optional)

-1. small scale test file, general purpose test.
+1. small scale test file, test if script gives median or mean.

 2. this test file tests check_format function.
-The 6th line in the input file is not in the standard FEC format.
+The 2th line in the input file is not in the standard FEC format.
 The script should stop here.

 3. this test file tests check_line function.
 The first three transactions has non-empty OTHER_ID, malformated donation amount and missing recipient ID respectively.
 These transactions should be skipped by both output files.

 4. this test file tests check_line_zip function.
 The 2nd transaction zip code is 4-digit long, invalid.
 This transaction should be skipped in zip code file, medianvals_by_zip.txt.
 But this transaction should be kept in date file, medianvals_by_date.txt.

 5. this test file tests check_line_date function.
-The 1st transaction date is malformed, invalid.
-This transaction should be skipped by date file, medianvals_by_date.txt.
-But this transaction should be kept in zip file, medianvals_by_zip.txt.
+The first three transaction date are malformed, invalid.
+These transactions should be skipped by date file, medianvals_by_date.txt.
+But these transactions should be kept in zip file, medianvals_by_zip.txt.

 6. this test file tests update_zipDic function.
 The 1st and 2nd transactions were from the same zip code.
 And the 3rd and 4th transactions were from another zip code. medianvals_by_zip.txt should show the real-time update and merge of donations from one zip code.